Jean-Baptiste-Lasselle/ethereum-test/README.md

 _**About the `Smartcard socket not found, disabling    err="stat /run/pcscd/pcscd.comm: no such file or directory` error**_

-SO first things first, questions :
+So first things first, questions :

 * What are  `Smart Cards`?
 Well, Thank you Debian Wiki, we have a full explanation on Debian's Wiki https://wiki.debian.org/Smartcards :